10/9/19. I have a couple of the last and highly rated Webasto Thermo Top C kits in stock

 - 36 month warranty if installed correctly by an official engineer.

 When a Webasto heater fails prematurely it’s generally because it’s been installed incorrectly.
 For a Webasto to perform efficiently and be reliable long term it’s most important the fuel supply and the central heating circuit inside the boat are installed correctly.
 These are points and basic standards which you might assume every Webasto fitter installs to.
-Many engineers, boatyards and even main dealers don’t install to these fundamental standards.
+Many engineers and boatbuilders don’t install to these fundamental standards.

-I commonly fit diesel boilers as a solution for hot water.
-For customers who have a good solar system it makes it possible to be totally self sufficient and not run the engine at all in the Summer and much of Spring/Autumn.
-Or a boater with an air cooled or vintage engine.
+I commonly fit diesel boilers as a solution for hot water: For customers who have a good solar system it makes it possible to be totally self sufficient with no need to run the engine in the Summer and much of Spring/Autumn; Or for a boater with an air cooled or vintage engine.
 There is a misconception that a diesel boiler can’t be used for just hot water.
 It’s perfectly possible to operate a system this way with minimal negative affects on boiler lifespan so long as the user knows and understands what they’re doing and the system is setup for it.

 Above the basic requirements my installs are always neat and tidy and well thought out.
 The standard wiring loom is shortened, clipped and supported properly.
 Exhaust systems are supported and installed neatly and where necessary extra lagging is used – the lagging sock supplied by Webasto are not great.
 Fuel pipe is properly fixed and supported.
 I pay great attention to refinement and add extra features so the heater runs quietly.
 Sometimes the heater can be mounted on a welded steel upstand on the swim.
 This is a neat way to install, keeps fuel pipe lengths short, and helps maximise refinement inside the cabin.